How does Facebook make money? Analyzing Facebook's revenue in 2026

 • Average Facebook ad CVR estimates stand at 9.11% (Wordstream)

-• Average Facebook CPA estimates stand at $19.68 (for commercial goals; app installs be as low as $0.60) (Wordstream)
+• Average Facebook CPA estimates stand at $19.68 (for commercial goals; app installs can be as low as $0.60) (Wordstream)

 • Median Facebook ad CPM estimates range from $2.08 for right-hand column ads to $8.19 for newsfeed ads (Ad Stage)